Durban: First European colonisers

 Fynn left Delagoa Bay and sailed for the Bay of Natal on the brig Julia, while Farewell followed six weeks later on the Antelope.
 Between them they had 26 possible settlers, although only 18 stayed.
 On a visit to King Shaka, Henry Francis Fynn succeeded in befriending the king by helping him recover from a stab wound that he had suffered as a result of an assassination attempt by one of his half-brothers.
-As a token of his gratitude King Shaka granted Fynn a "25-mile strip of coast a hundred miles in depth".
-On 7 August 1824 they concluded negotiations with King Shaka for a cession of land, including the Bay of Natal and land extending 10 mi south of the Bay, 25 mi north of the Bay and 100 mi inland.
+As a token of his gratitude King Shaka granted, by document dated the 7th of August 1824, to “F. G. Farewell & Company entire and full possession in perpetuity” of a tract of land including "the port or harbour of Natal" and land extending 10 mi south of the Bay, 25 mi north of the Bay and 100 mi inland.

-Farewell took possession of this grant and raised the Union Jack with a Royal Salute, which consisted of 4 cannon shots and twenty musket shots.
+Farewell took possession of this grant and raised the Union Jack with a Royal Salute, which consisted of four cannon shots and twenty musket shots.
 Only six of the original eighteen would-be settlers remained, and these six can be regarded as the founders of Port Natal as a British colony.
 These six were joined by Lt.
 James Saunders King and Nathaniel Isaacs in 1825.

 The modern city of Durban thus dates from 1824, when the settlement was established on the northern shores of the bay near today's Farewell Square.
 During a meeting of 35 European residents in Fynn's territory on 23 June 1835, it was decided to build a capital town and name it "D'Urban" after Sir Benjamin D'Urban, who was the governor of the Cape Colony at the time.

 Republic of Natalia

 The Voortrekkers established the Republic of Natalia in 1839, with its capital at Pietermaritzburg.

 Tension between the Voortrekkers and the Zulus prompted the governor of the Cape Colony to dispatch a force under Captain Charlton Smith to establish British rule in Natal, for fear of losing British control in Port Natal.
 The force arrived on 4 May 1842 and built a fortification that was later to be The Old Fort.
-On the night of 23/24 May 1842 the British attacked the Voortrekker camp at Congella.
-The attack failed, and the British had to withdraw to their camp which was put under siege.
+On the night of 23/24 May 1842, the British attacked the Voortrekker camp at Congella.
+The attack failed, and the British had to withdraw to their camp, which was put under siege.
 A local trader Dick King and his servant Ndongeni were able to escape the blockade and rode to Grahamstown, a distance of 600 km in fourteen days to raise reinforcements.
 The reinforcements arrived in Durban 20 days later; the Voortrekkers retreated, and the siege was lifted.

 Fierce conflict with the Zulu population led to the evacuation of Durban, and eventually the Afrikaners accepted British annexation in 1844 under military pressure.